mindspore-lab/mindone/examples/ip_adapter/README.md

 ### ControlNet (SD-1.5)

-To run the controlnet task on SD-1.5, you can use the `controlnet_sd.py` script.
-First, download the controlnet checkpoint (in `.safetensors` format) from (https://huggingface.co/lllyasviel), save them under `checkpoints/sd_models`.
+To run the ControlNet task on SD-1.5, you can use the `controlnet_sd.py` script.
+First, download the SD-1.5 ControlNet checkpoint (in `.safetensors` format) from (https://huggingface.co/lllyasviel), save them under `checkpoints/sd_models`.
 Prepare the converted checkpoint by running

 ```bash
 python tools/merge_ckpts_sd.py --controlnet path_of_the_controlnet_checkpoint
 ```

 The converted checkpoint `sd_v1.5_ip_adapter.ckpt` will be saved under `checkpoints/sd_models/merged` directorly.
-Then, prepare then input image and the control image, as an example, you may download the [input image 1](https://github.com/zhtmike/mindone/assets/8342575/e43ae863-1bfb-49b2-9a61-5b22ffbf4864), [input image 2](https://github.com/zhtmike/mindone/assets/8342575/e4837c29-40ef-468c-b94e-6df1e3485211), [depth image](https://github.com/zhtmike/mindone/assets/8342575/ac0e410f-5069-42a0-b5a8-45716c9d1254), and [openpose image](https://github.com/zhtmike/mindone/assets/8342575/0791217b-acf2-4c8f-aa41-da2911b8058d) , saved them as `assets/statue.png`, `assets/girl`, `assets/structure_controls/depth.png`, `assets/structure_controls/openpose.png` respectively.
+Then, prepare then input image and the control image, as an example, you may download the [input image 1](https://github.com/zhtmike/mindone/assets/8342575/e43ae863-1bfb-49b2-9a61-5b22ffbf4864), [input image 2](https://github.com/zhtmike/mindone/assets/8342575/e4837c29-40ef-468c-b94e-6df1e3485211), [depth image](https://github.com/zhtmike/mindone/assets/8342575/ac0e410f-5069-42a0-b5a8-45716c9d1254), and [openpose image](https://github.com/zhtmike/mindone/assets/8342575/0791217b-acf2-4c8f-aa41-da2911b8058d), saved them as `assets/statue.png`, `assets/girl`, `assets/structure_controls/depth.png`, `assets/structure_controls/openpose.png` respectively.
 Then, run the following command in your terminal:
 ```bash
 python controlnet_sd.py --img path_of_the_image --control_image path_of_the_control_image --ckpt_path path_of_the_ckpt --n_samples 4
 ```